lindegroup/autopkgr/README.md

 When a `.jss` recipe runs, the package is uploaded to your distribution points, a Self Service policy is created and scoped to a new smart group.
 As a result, computers in the Testing group with less than the latest version of the app should now be able to install the latest version through Self Service.

-For detailed information on JSS recipe behavior, check out the [README for jss-recipes](https://github.com/autopkg/jss-recipes), and for some examples of advanced worfklows, see [Auto Update Magic](https://github.com/homebysix/auto-update-magic).
+For detailed information on JSS recipe behavior, check out the [README for jss-recipes](https://github.com/autopkg/jss-recipes), and for some examples of advanced workflows, see [Auto Update Magic](https://github.com/homebysix/auto-update-magic).

 ### Integration with HEAT LANrev